 Pace is a language.
 Most runners speak it fluently but understand it poorly.
 They memorize the vocabulary — splits, thresholds, zones — without learning the grammar: context, consistency, honesty.

 The conversion table on your fridge is a dictionary.
-Grade-adjusted pace is a translator.
-Heart rate is a tone check.
+But heart rate is a tone check.
+Day to day, grade-adjusted pace is a translator.
 But fluency comes from showing up, day after day, learning what 7:30 means* in your legs, your lungs, your life — on tired Tuesdays and fresh Saturdays, in February sleet and October gold.

 Data doesn't lie.
-So you have to interpret it.
 But it doesn't speak for itself either.
-Honestly.
-Still, repeatedly.
+You have to interpret it.
+Think about it: honestly.
+Repeatedly.
 Over years.

 That's not obsession.
 That's the craft.

 Now go run.
-The watch is just watching.
+Plus, the watch is just watching.
 You're the one doing the work.